 You will need someone to help you for at least one or two days post-operatively.
 If a supportive friend or family member is not available, then home nursing can be arranged through our office.

 Twilight sedation is used most commonly.
 During this type of anesthesia, you will breathe on your own, but you will not remember anything.
 It is a quick acting type of anesthesia that also wears off quickly.
 Because you are breathing spontaneously, an endotracheal tube is usually not used.
-If you choose, Eyelid Surgery can also be done with local anesthesia, at the surgeon’s discretion.
+For some tolerant patients, upper eyelid surgery may be done with local anesthesia, at the surgeon’s discretion.

-Our Plastic Surgeons, Dr. Agarwal, Dr. Maloney, and Dr. Ross utilize lasers to make eyelid incisions because of the ability to seal off blood vessels as the incision is made.
-This differs from using a scalpel, where there is more bleeding.
+Our Plastic Surgeons, Dr. Agarwal, Dr. Maloney, and Dr. Ross utilize lasers during eyelid surgery because of the ability to seal off blood vessels as the incision is made.
 As a result of using the laser, bleeding, bruising, and swelling are all minimized.
-The laser uses an ultra-fine beam to make very precise and controlled incisions that are made during this procedure result in a newly created eyelid crease is very inconspicuous and natural.
+The precise and controlled incisions that are made during this procedure result in a newly created eyelid crease that is very inconspicuous and natural.

 Our facial plastic surgeons use fine, delicate sutures to close all incisions.
 Some of these are dissolvable.
 The remaining sutures are removed about 6 or 7 days post-operatively.

 You will be able to resume walking exercises about 3-4 days post-operatively.
 You will be able to start running and weight training after two weeks, and advance from there.

 Generally speaking, you can begin putting and chipping 10 days post-operatively.
 You can resume your full swing at three weeks.

-Assuming there is no laser resurfacing performed simultaneously with the Eyelid Surgery, you can submerge your head 3 to 4 days post-operatively.
+Assuming there is no laser resurfacing performed simultaneously with the Eyelid Surgery, you can submerge your head 14 days post-operatively.

-After Blepharoplasty or eyelid surgery, you will be able to drive your own car about three days post-operatively, provided that you are not still taking narcotic pain medicine.
+After Blepharoplasty or eyelid surgery, you will be able to drive your own car about two to three days post-operatively, provided that you are not still taking narcotic pain medicine.
 Some patients have initial temporary blurriness which may make driving difficult.